rollerworks-graveyard/app-sectioning/doc/configuration.md

 The `SectioningConfigurator::createSection()` method adds the required configuration parts to the Configuration tree (prefix and host).

-Next update your bundle's Extension class to get the section(s) registered:
+Next update your bundle's Extension class to get the section(s) registered the service container:

 ```php
 // src/Acme/FrontendBundle/DependencyInjection/AcmeFrontendExtension.php